 Cats rarely develop nasal parasites.
 When outdoor cats poke their heads inside or prowl around small animal burrows, they may become infected with botfly eggs (known as Cuterebra).
 Cats frequently paw violently at their faces when botfly eggs hatch into larvae inside their noses.
 This can result in significant one-sided discharge that looks like pus or is bloody.

 Cats frequently have grass blades, seeds, or even grass awns lodged in their noses.
 A nasal foreign body could be the cause of a one-sided nostril discharge that is frequently accompanied by facial pawing and severe sneezing.

 6. Oral disease

 An oronasal fistula—a gap between the mouth and the nose—is occasionally caused by the increasing infection of severe periodontal disease.
 Cleft palates, which allow a similar abnormality to form, can also harm young kittens.
 Mouth debris can get stuck in the nasal passages and cause serious irritation and subsequent infection.
-The associated discharge of an oronasal fistula is unilateral, frequently pus-like, bloody, and may even contain food or plant particles.
+The associated discharge of an oronasal fistula is one-sided, frequently pus-like, bloody, and may even contain food or plant particles.
 It might be bilateral if it results from a cleft palate.
 When a kitten is nursing, milk may come out of its nose.
 A quick veterinary examination is advised.